-Shhhh, China’s secret female language
+Shhhh, China’s secret female language by Jaime Tong

 VANCOUVER (CUP)-You hold in your hand a crisp white paper fan from your sworn sister.
 The vellum crackles as you slide it open to reveal a poem that she has written along the folds.
 If she were there with you, she would sing it to you to express her support and friendship.